Mosaal/cozy-photos/ESOF/1st-Report/1st Report.md

 Pros:
 - Very Good in terms of planning
-- Might help whit big projects or risky projects.
+- Might help whit big projects or risky projects

 Cons:
-- To much useless intermediate steps in some cases.
+- To many useless intermediate steps in some cases
-- Projects with too much members might create disorganization.
+- Projects with too many members might create disorganization

 ### Scrum Process flow - Used in a second part of the Project Process
 The idea behind Scrum is to focus on the delivery in the shortest time possible, constantly realizing new features with as most feedback as possible, focusing on the best ideas and discussing with very high frequency between the developers.